mbasaglia/mini-app-ttt/README.md

 Mini Apps
 ---------

-The installation guide above shows the configuration for the "Mini Events" app, which serves as a demo for the system.
+The installation guide above shows the configuration for the "Tic Tac Toe" app, which serves as a demo for the system.

 You can find detailed description, configuration options, and limitations of all the availble apps in the [Available Apps](./docs/apps/index.md) page.